Frequently Asked Questions

 Each college and university manages course schedules and registration.
 We recommend checking the institution’s website for information about course registration.

-4. Some institutions have only published department agreements.
+5. Some institutions only have department agreements available.
 What is the difference between a department agreement and a major agreement?

 Articulation agreements are formal agreements between two institutions that define how courses completed at one institution may satisfy requirements at another institution.

-Department and prefix agreements are the simplest course-to-course agreements on ASSIST.
-They display how courses at one institution are articulated to courses at another, organized by course department or prefix.
+Department and prefix agreements are the simplest type of agreements on ASSIST and display course-to-course, series-to-course, course-to-series, and series-to-series articulation.
+They display how courses at one institution articulate to courses at another, organized by course department or prefix.
 These agreements are helpful when users have a specific university course of interest.

-Major agreements display specific course requirements for a particular major and community college courses that can be used to satisfy those program requirements.
+Major agreements display specific course and university requirements for a major and the community college courses that can be used to satisfy those program requirements.
 Major agreements may also include specific advisories and/or admissions requirement information.

-Articulation officers and data managers may begin publishing agreements for a new academic year, beginning with the simplest type - department and prefix agreements - before transitioning to major or general education/breadth agreements.
-Viewing agreements “by major” is the system default, but when a major agreement is unavailable, viewing agreements “by department” displays instead.
+Articulation officers and data managers may choose to begin publishing agreements for a new academic year, beginning with the simplest type - department and prefix agreements - before transitioning to major or general education/breadth agreements.
+Viewing agreements “by major” is the system default, but when no major agreements are available, viewing agreements “by department” displays instead.

-This is the default setting for when a university course does not have an established articulation with the community college you are viewing.
-The reason why articulation is not established may vary.
+This is the default setting for when a university course does not have established articulation with the community college you are viewing.
+Reasons why articulation is not established will vary.
 Consult your campus counselor or the institution’s ASSIST data manager with specific questions.
 Contact information for each institution on assist.org can be found on the ASSIST Resource Center Contact page

 Providing advice beyond technical support and instruction for using the ASSIST website is outside our area of expertise.
-If you need help using ASSIST to determine if your courses are transferable or fulfill requirements, we recommend watching a tutorial on the ASSIST Resource Center website.
+If you need help using ASSIST to determine if your courses are transferable or fulfill requirements, we recommend watching the ASSIST Overview tutorial on the ASSIST Resource Center website.

 We recommend contacting the university directly if you need help completing your application.